openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

 Building and testing external PRNG engine (existing example)
 -------------------------------------------------------------

-External PRNG engines are an experimental feature currently available only on Linux, and g++ is the required compiler for linking them.
+.. note:: External PRNG engines are an experimental feature currently available only on Linux, and g++ is the required compiler for linking them.
 There is `an external blake2 PRNG <https://github.com/openfheorg/openfhe-prng-blake2>`_ that you can test and use as an example to build your own one.

-.. note:: Installation and Testing of External PRNG on Ubuntu

 1. Build OpenFHE 1.2.2+ by following `these instructions <https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/linux.html>`_ and set g++ as the default compiler.